 Most Californians are unaware that in the second half of the 19th century their state sponsored and funded a campaign to exterminate its Indigenous population — a mass atrocity known under contemporary international law as genocide.
 This course explores what happened in California between 1846 and 1900 and examines how a democracy orchestrated a crime typically associated with dictatorship.
 It also connects California’s story with the larger United States narrative of conquest, and lays out the ways that the genocide continues to affect California society, culture, and politics.

 conditions.
-At the same time, mining, logging, farming, and ranching killed the game and fish, fouled the water, and altered the pastures and woodlands that had long supported Native communities.
-Imported diseases, too, took a toll.
-By 1900, approximately 90% of the original Indigenous population was wiped out.
+At the same time, mining, logging, farming, and ranching killed game and fish, fouled rivers, and altered the pastures and woodlands that supported Native communities.
+Inescapable poverty added sickness and the diseases of despair to this lethal mix.
+By 1900, approximately 90% of the original Indigenous population had been wiped out.

 Week 5: Erasure, from Yosemite Valley to Modoc Skulls and Ishi